Experimental Feature

 Step 4: Create the plugin object

-Create a Plugin object that makes the plugin discoverable and connects the task and config classes.
+Create a Plugin object that makes the plugin discoverable and connects the implementation and config classes.

 from data_designer.plugins import Plugin, PluginType